The Tortured Poets Department: Reviews

 The tumultuous mood and unconstrained emotion of the lyrics were also highlighted.
 Multiple reviews complimented the album's heavy, unfiltered emotion; Clashs Lauren Webb described it as "a spell-binding, toxic, chaotic illustration" of deteriorating mental sanity.
 Powers opined that The Tortured Poets Department shows Swift's newfound freedom, with a "lack of concern about whether these songs speak to and for anyone but herself".
 In a similar perspective, rave reviews from Rolling Stones Rob Sheffield and Varietys Chris Willman described the album as Swift's "gloriously chaotic" and "audacious, transfixing" project, respectively.
 To Willman, the album combines "cleverness with catharsis".
 Consequences Mary Siroky, on the other hand, found this style of lyricism jarring and "outright bizarre" at times, and felt the album was an attempt at self-parody rather than a showcase of Swift's songwriting acumen.

 Many critics, including Zoladz, NMEs Laura Molloy, and Stereogums Tom Breihan, argued that Swift and Antonoff's collaboration on The Tortured Poets Department was uninventive due to a sonic similarity to their past collaborations.
-The New Yorkers Amanda Petrusich rather favored Dessner's input to the album as "gentler, more tender, and more surprising".
-Horn and the BBC's Mark Savage felt the melodies were sonically monotonous and "staid", but others argued that the minimalistic approach complemented Swift's hyper-personal lyrics; Hopper opined that "Swift's confidence as an artist is at a peak" with The Tortured Poets Department.
+The New Yorkers Amanda Petrusich rather favored Dessner's input on the album, calling it "gentler, more tender, and more surprising".
+Horn and BBC News's Mark Savage felt the melodies were sonically monotonous and "staid", but others argued that the minimalistic approach complemented Swift's hyper-personal lyrics; Hopper opined that "Swift's confidence as an artist is at a peak" with The Tortured Poets Department.
 According to Mary Kate Carr of The A.V.
 Club, the album is "perfectly good" but arrived at a time when Swift has "nothing to prove" anymore, resulting in a stagnant point in her artistry; this idea was shared by an anonymous, negative Paste review that criticized the album as rushed, hollow, and unrelatable.